 Water Softener Drain Line Leaking

-Drain lines can be installed improperly or overtime they become blocked, cracked, or they can burst.
+Drain lines can be installed improperly or overtime they become blocked, cracked, or they can burst which can cause your water softener to leak from the drain line.
 Before you start, check to make sure that the drain line has proper amount of air gap and was correctly installed.

 If was properly installed then you can rule out the air gap.
 If you notice a trickle of water following the drain line, follow it until it stops, that spot will be where the crack or issue begins.